annnhuang/website/content/page/about.md

 +++
-title = "About"
+title = "about"
 hideAuthor = true
 hideDate = true
 +++

-Hello there 👋🏼!
-Thanks for dropping by.
-This site is dedicated to documenting my thoughts about life, academia, and everything in between.
+hello there 👋🏼! thanks for dropping by. this site is dedicated to documenting my thoughts about life, academia, and everything in between. opinions my own!